Q&A with Associate Professor Ayako Yasuda

 Leading the new CFO for Technology Industry Immersion, Yasuda shares how the course will give students a leg up in lead financial roles at fast-moving tech firms.

-Drawing on UC Davis’ No. 1 ranking and global impact, our new Food and Ag Industry Immersion will prepare innovative agribusiness leaders ready to meet global challenges .
+Drawing on UC Davis’ No. 1 national ranking and worldwide impact in agriculture, our new Food and Ag Industry Immersion brings top executives to prepare innovative agribusiness leaders.

 Academic Coordinator, Sustainable Energy Industry Immersion